OffCourse/offcourse-next/Contribution Guidelines.md

 👍🎉 First off, thanks for taking the time to contribute! 🎉👍

-The following is a set of guidelines for contributing to the further development of the Offcourse platform, which is hosted on the “Offcourse-Next” repository on GitHub.
+The following is a set of guidelines for contributing to the further development of the Offcourse platform, which is hosted on the [Offcourse-Next GitHub repo](https://github.com/OffCourse/offcourse-next).

 ## Table Of Contents